Keinstah/Java-Chess/README.md

 Chess Board Game
 ==========

-It is a simple chess game in java
+It is a simple chess game in java.
+I am still learning java.